hibernate/hibernate-reactive/README.md

 and can contain the wildcard '*'.
 The property is optional but running all tests on all databases might take a lot of time.

+You can also enable/disable logging standard output streams for your tests by adding the following property:

+    -PshowStandardOutput

 There are three ways to start the test database.

 #### If you have Docker installed